hamzeh-azari/Cloud-Administration/Microsoft365-Reporting/README.md

-# Microsoft 365 Email Activity Reporter to SQL Server 📊
+# Export Microsoft 365 Email Activity to SQL Server 📊

 This PowerShell project retrieves email activity details of selected users from **Microsoft 365** via the **Microsoft Graph API**, and inserts them into a **SQL Server** table — making it possible to visualize and analyze the data in **Power BI** or any reporting system.